 2. Foam Rollers

-With advancement in medical technology, many kinds of special neck pillows are now available in the market.
+With advancements in medical technology, many kinds of special neck pillows are now available in the market.
 These medicated pillows are designed to provide more support to the neck while the patients are fast asleep.
-A good night sleep that comes with better neck support can help the patient recover from the injuries caused by a whiplash.
-In addition to this, the use of a scientifically engineered pillow keeps the patient’s neck stable.
-With a stable neck posture throughout the night, the patients can prevent misaligned or uncomfortable neck and can enjoy a better sleep.
+A good night’s sleep that comes with better neck support can help people recover from whiplash.
+In addition to this, the use of a scientifically engineered pillow keeps the patient’s neck stable and prevents pain and stiffness.
+With a stable neck posture throughout the night, the patients can prevent misaligned or uncomfortable neck and can enjoy better sleep.
+The best thing about such pillows is that even if you are sleeping on your side, it helps your body stay in alignment.
+Nonetheless, while sleeping on your side, you should consider using a knee pillow as well.
+These two pillows would complement each other to stabilize your head, neck, and the rest of the body.

-Hence, proper alignment of the neck and spine can ease the pain and can help you in dealing with the whiplash.
+Hence, proper alignment of the head, neck, and spine can ease the pain and can help you in dealing with the whiplash.
 On the other hand, if the pillow is too low or too high above the spine, the patients will feel uncomfortable and restless.
-This misalignment can keep the patients disturbed in their sleep and even cause sleep deprivation.
-Therefore, the use of a medicated pillow, instead of regular one for keeping the neck stable, is vital for a patient of whiplash injury.
+This misalignment can keep the patients disturbed in their sleep and even cause a sleep-related issue.
+Therefore, the use of a medicated pillow, instead of a regular one for keeping the head and neck stable, is vital for a patient with whiplash injury.

-Keeping a proper sleeping position is very important for the people suffering from whiplash.
-If a proper position is not implemented and maintained during the sleep, the neck can become stiff and bring more pain.
+Keeping a proper sleeping posture is very important for people suffering from whiplash.
+If a proper position is not implemented and maintained during sleep, the neck can become stiff and bring more pain.
 On the other hand, if the patients manage to sleep in a proper position, there will be less tension to the muscles and less neck pain to endure.

-Sleeping on side is a highly recommended sleeping position for the patients of whiplash affliction.
-This sleeping position helps keep the spine in natural curvature and prevent misalignment.
-Medical care providers also advice the patients of whiplash injury to place a pillow between their knees and legs to keep the spine in alignment with the neck.
+Sleeping on the side is one of the highly recommended positions for patients of whiplash.
+This sleeping posture helps keep the spine in natural curvature and prevent misalignment.
+It also keeps the body comfortable and blood flows optimally in this position.
+Healthcare providers also advise the patients of whiplash injury to place a pillow between their knees and legs to keep the spine in alignment with the neck.

 2. Sleeping on back

-Experts of medical field recommend the patients of whiplash injury to sleep on their backs.
-This sleeping position can prevent the building up of extra tension in the neck, back and other body parts.
+Health experts recommend that patients with whiplash injury should sleep on their back.
+This sleeping position can prevent the building up of extra tension in the neck, back, and other body parts.
 This option helps the patients alleviate the neck pain by keeping it properly aligned and supported.
-This sleeping position can help avoid arching of the back.
-Additionally, in this position there will be more strain on the back, which will make the back muscles work harder for fast recovery.
+This sleeping posture can help avoid arching of the back.
+Additionally, in this position, there will be more strain on the back, which will make the back muscles work harder for fast recovery.

 To conclude, sleeping with a whiplash wound is an easier said than done job.
-The use of heat compress or an ice pack, foam rollers and medicated neck pillows can mitigate the pain and can help the patients of such injuries enjoy a good night sleep.
-Therefore, if you have a whiplash, you should use the above-mentioned medical inventions to help your body recuperate overnight.
+The use of a heat compress or an ice pack, foam rollers, and medicated neck pillows can mitigate the pain and can help the patients of such conditions enjoy a good night’s sleep.
+Therefore, if you have a whiplash, you should use the afore-mentioned medical inventions to help your body recuperate overnight.

 In addition to this, choose a sleeping position that is recommended by the experts.
+If your pain aggravates, consult your doctor.
 All in all, a cautious attitude can help you recover fast even with severe whiplash injuries.